MatthiasNickles/diff-SAT/README.md

        cost (0.2-f(v1))^2
        cost (0.5-f(v2))^2

-Example input for ASP (use with --solverarg "partDerivComplete" "true"):
+Example input for ASP (recommended to use with switch -mse):

         asp 1 0 0
         1 0 1 1 0 0